U.S. flag

 State, Local and Tribal Grant Programs

-• The Department of Homeland Security Office of Partnership Engagement is committed to providing accessible Information and Communication Technology (ICT) to individuals with disabilities, including members of the public and federal employees, by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
+• The Office of Partnership Engagement is committed to providing accessible Information and Communication Technology (ICT) to individuals with disabilities, including members of the public and federal employees, by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794d).
 Section 508 requires agencies, during the procurement, development, maintenance, or use of ICT, to ensure that individuals with disabilities have access to and use of ICT information and data comparable to the access and use afforded to individuals without disabilities (i.e., “ICT accessibility”), unless an undue burden would be imposed on the agency.
 The Section 508 standards are the technical requirements and criteria that are used to measure conformance with the law and incorporate the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.0.
 More information on Section 508 and the technical standards can be found on Section508.gov.

 • To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the web address (URL) of the material with which you are having difficulty, and your contact information.